radiantlogic-v8/documentation-ido/documentation/admin-controls/settings/alert-configurations.md

    **Other delivery channels:**

     For Slack, Microsoft and Webhook notifications, you will need to provide a configuration file.
 This file should be in JSON format.

+   > The examples below use generic values for demonstration purposes.
+Be sure to collaborate with your IT team to confirm the correct values and verify that the intended recipients are included in the specified channels.

    Here is an example of a Slack configuration file: